janesmith73/product-docs/docs/how-tos/multi-inclusive-volumes.md

 When multiple inclusive volumes are configured on your account, you can update the rate assigned to one device within the month.

 :::caution
-These changes have an impact on your monthly bill.
+These changes will have an impact on your monthly bill.
 :::

 ### Changing a device's assigned inclusive volume

 If you notice that one of your devices uses more (or less) data than expected, you can update its assigned inclusive volume any time during the month.
-Any changes will reflect on your invoice at the end of the month.
+Any changes will be reflected on your invoice at the end of the month.

 In the following example, we're switching the device from **Europe 500 MB** included to **Europe 1 MB** included.